-Calculate special taxes - Enter taxable receipts from sales or uses of passenger car rentals and of information and entertainment services furnished via telephony and telegraphy on the appropriate lines in Column G. Multiply the taxable receipts (Column G) by 5% (.05).
+Calculate special taxes - Enter taxable receipts from sales (13) or uses of passenger car rentals and of information and entertainment services furnished via telephony and telegraphy on the appropriate lines in Column G. Multiply the taxable receipts (Column G) of passenger car rentals outside the MCTD by 6% (.06).
+Enter the resulting tax in Column J. Multiply the taxable receipts (Column G) of passenger car rentals within the MCTD by 11% (.11).
+Enter the resulting tax in Column J. Multiply the taxable receipts (Column G) of information and entertainment services furnished via telephony and telegraphy by 5% (.05).
 Enter the resulting tax in Column J.

-Total special taxes - Add the two lines in Column J and enter the total in box 15.
+Total special taxes - Add the three lines in Column J and enter the total in box 15.
 Also enter the box 15 amount in Step 6.

-- Credit for prepaid sales tax on cigarettes Enter your credit for prepaid sales tax on cigarettes, if any, in Column K. - Credits against sales or use tax Credits must be substantiated by attaching a statement and any other supporting documentation explaining the basis for credit claimed.
+Credit for prepaid sales tax on cigarettes - Enter your credit for prepaid sales tax on cigarettes, if any, in Column K.

+Credits against sales or use tax - Credits must be

+substantiated by attaching a statement and any other supporting documentation explaining the basis for credit claimed.